-In the context of the EU’s fight against global warming, the aim of FOROBS is to develop methods to benchmark
+In support to the EU’s fight against global warming, the aim of IFORCE (International Forest Resources

 the monitoring of forest resources and carbon emissions, with a focus on tropical regions.
 Assessments are